Sharing inspiration for European farmhouse décor in our nearly renovated home. Our European farmhouse style is rustic, modern, and old world

 For art work always looking for something that feels European whether it would be a landscape, portrait, or still life.
 I shared a post last year on some affordable “printable” vintage sites here.

-Great Etsy shops to get the look!
+Great Etsy shops to shop the European Farmhouse look!

 Shop Vintage Prints HERE!